-On April 2, 2020, the Coronavirus Aid, Relief, and Economic Securities Act (CARES Act) allocated additional Community Development Block Grant Coronavirus (CDBG-CV) funding to jurisdictions to respond the coronavirus.
-Washington County was allocated \$427,331 in CDBG-CV funding.
-An amendment to the 2019 Plan was conducted to add these funds.
-Washington County allocated \$400,000 to the Community Services Department for homelessness prevention and emergency rental assistance, \$15,000 to the CDA for emergency mortgage assistance, and \$12, 331 for administration.
-There were no expenditures or accomplishments during the 2019 Program Year.
+On April 2, 2020, the Coronavirus Aid, Relief, and Economic Securities Act (CARES Act) allocated additional Community Development Block Grant Coronavirus (CDBG-CV) funding to jurisdictions to respond the coronavirus and provided waivers.
 On April 10, 2020, the CDA requested CDBG waivers for public comment period, virtual hearings, and removal of the public services cap.
+An amendment to the 2020 Plan was conducted to move funding from 2020 and 2019 Administration, Home Improvement Loan Program, and 87,470.75 in CDBG 2020 program income to 2020 Washington County Community Services Department in the amount of \$150,000 for homelessness prevention and \$150,000 to the CDA for emergency mortgage assistance.